-There are a lot of different opinions out there as to whether or not someone can truly develop professional selling skills.
+There are a lot of different opinions out there as to whether or not someone can truly develop selling skills.
 Many believe that salespeople are born and that you either have the natural ability or you don’t.

 I personally don’t agree with that as I see selling as a skill and one that can be developed and improved regardless of your personality or natural abilities that you are born with.
-Here are a few reasons that I believe you can teach and learn professional selling skills.
+Here are a few reasons that I believe you can teach and learn selling skills.

 1. There are clear do’s and don’ts.

 Sales is not just about working the hardest and performing the highest level of activity.
 It is also about doing the right things.
-A prospect will not buy your product just because you tried real hard.
+A prospect will not buy your product just because you tried really hard.

 There are some clear things to do (and not do) that will impact a salesperson’s results.
 These can be taught to a salesperson (or learned) and can immediately improve the level of success.

 2. A key to success is asking the right questions.

 The best salesperson is the one that asks the best questions.
 And most salespeople either do not ask any or enough questions.

 This can easily be fixed by learning what questions to ask and this will immediately improve a salesperson’s professional selling skills.